intel/SGXDataCenterAttestationPrimitives/driver/linux/README.md

 - Monitoring is not yet considered in upstream patches.
 To avoid divergence with future kernel implementation, we only enable this feature for driver build with the compiler flag CONFIG_SGX_STATS turned on.
 - These changes may overlap/interact with upstreaming sgx cgroups implementation, likely in following areas
   * Global stats likely are covered by cgroups, accessible from cgroups fs.
 We may drop them when sgx cgroups is implemented.
   * Implementation code of per enclave stats will overlap with sgx cgroups implementation.
 But cgroups fs will less likely expose these stats.
+  * Current Intel cgroups candidate patches: https://github.com/intel/kvm-sgx/releases/tag/sgx-v5.8.0-rc4-r3
+- Future kernel may have [statsfs implementation](https://lwn.net/Articles/818710/) and the per enclave stats proposed here may be implemented with statsfs.
 - All leaf files are read-only sysfs files, each containing one value in ASCII characters.
 - User space open those files to read corresponding values out, and calculate additional values if needed, such as:
   * current pages swapped out per enclave = enclave_epc_size – enclave_resident_size